 Most popular blog theme: Hemingway

 Many of the most popular WordPress plugins and themes are either geared toward businesses, or act as a one-size-fits-all solution that can be customized to suit any type of site.
-Hemingway, created by designer Anders Noren (who I had the pleasure of interviewing last year), takes a different approach.
+Hemingway, created by designer Anders Noren (who I had the pleasure of interviewing recently), takes a different approach.

 As with most of Noren’s themes, the Hemingway theme was designed for bloggers.
 Out of the box, it places a strong emphasis on typography and whitespace.